 Before creating your sigil, you will need to decide on a clear positive statement that defines your intent.
 This should not be vague or in any way uncertain or unfocused.
 For example, statements such as 'I am a confident person' is far better than 'I would like to become more confident'.
 Some other examples include:

-- To find a new job – ‘I have found a new job that I love’ rather than ‘Please help me find a new job’
+- To find a new job: 'I have found a new job that I love' rather than 'Please help me find a new job'.

-- For business success – ‘<insert business name> is a successful flourishing business’ rather than ‘I would like to be successful’
+- For business success: '<insert business name> is a successful flourishing business' rather than 'I would like to be successful'.

-- To find love – ‘I have a happy and healthy relationship’ rather than ‘I want to be in a relationship again’
+- To find love: 'I have a happy and healthy relationship’ rather than ‘I want to be in a relationship again'.

 Some people also like to add a phrase such as 'it is my will' to the beginning of their statement of intent.

-While working on creating your sigil try not to think of the letters in terms of words and instead see them as individual elements that are to be joined as one.
+While working on creating your sigil, try not to think of the letters in terms of words and instead see them as individual elements that are to be joined as one.
 Even when using basic letters, they can be styled and distorted in any way that feels right to you when drawing your sigil.
 Like with all magic, it is your personal energy and intent that creates the outcome, and the time spent creating a sigil also helps to embed it into your subconscious.
-The creation process is just a valuable in terms of magic as the ways you later use the sigil so don’t rush yourself or keep any designs that you feel unhappy or uncomfortable with.
+The creation process is just as valuable in terms of magic as the ways you later use the sigil, so don’t rush yourself or keep any designs that you feel unhappy or uncomfortable with.
 Spend time designing your sigil, redesigning and refining as needed until you have a design that you feel happy with.
 Often sigils are enclosed in a circle, but this is not essential.

 Creating Sigils Using a Computer (Digital Sigils)

 The process of creating sigils can also be carried using your computer.
-To do this you will need a program such as Paint so that you can create and manipulate the letters or symbols you use.
+To do this, you will need a program such as Paint so that you can create and manipulate the letters or symbols you use.
 A program such as Publisher or PowerPoint is also useful as these have lots of options for manipulation of design elements such as aligning and rotational tools but this is not essential.
 It also allows you to have each letter as an indivisual item rather than having to keep reselecting each.
-In this tutorial I am using Paint and Publisher.
+In this tutorial, I am using Paint and Publisher.